openfootball/awesome-football/README.md

 ---

-[ANNOUNCEMENT] Looking for awesome world data (countries, cities, flags, languages, currencies, etc.)?
-See the [Awesome World List @ Planet Open Data](https://github.com/planetopendata/awesome-world).
+[ANNOUNCEMENT] Looking for awesome beer festivals from around the world?
+See the [Beer Festival Calendar @ Open Beer](https://github.com/openbeer/calendar).

 ---